microscope-monkeypox

 The following sites offer more information:

-Which sexual acts are considered safe after vaccination?
+Which sexual activities are safe after vaccination?

 What is my risk of infection after contact with someone with mpox?